AUEB-BALab/thesis-template/README.md

 Run `make` in the top-level directory.
 The result will appear in the `build` directory.

+Once the thesis text becomes substantial, consider using the `\includeonly` command for the chapter you're working on.

 ## Provenance and contributions
 This repository is based on a PhD thesis by Tushar Sharma, converted into a template by Thodoris Sotiropoulos, as